Meet the faculty

 Assistant Principal, firstname.lastname@example.org

-I began my teacher career in East Palo Alto California after graduating from Wesleyan University with a degree in Government, History and Economics.
+I began my teaching career in East Palo Alto California after graduating from Wesleyan University with a degree in Government, History and Economics.
 During my first teaching job, I was introduced to colleagues and leaders that pushed me to examine how to create meaningful learning opportunities for students in and out of the classroom.
 In 2011, I moved to New York City to teach at an Expeditionary Learning School where I had the opportunity to create inter-disciplinary and authentic learning experiences for my students.
 During this time I also was working on a School Building Leadership degree at Queens College.
 Upon completion of this degree, I became an Assistant Principal in East Harlem.
 My work in a variety of educational settings across the country and over the years has strengthened my belief that we must work to create schools that prepare students to take responsibility for their community and for their own learning.

 Assistant Principal, email@example.com